 - CORE: The foundation (core) curriculum provides a knowledge base for later study of advanced practice in the concentration.
 The core curriculum has content in the five major curricular areas: social work practice, human behavior and the social environment, social welfare policy and services, research, and field education.
 The core curriculum stresses fundamentals and knowledge of social work practice as they relate to individuals, families, small groups, organizations, and communities.
 During the foundation (core) year, students declare their interest in an advanced curriculum concentration.
 Students must complete the core curriculum (32 credits) before enrolling in advanced curriculum courses.

-- ADVANCED STANDING: Students admitted with advanced standing are required to complete eight graduate credits toward the M.S.W. degree during the summer term following admission but before enrolling in courses in the advanced curriculum, and subsequently an additional 30 credits in the advanced curriculum of the graduate program, as prescribed within the student's concentration (total 38 credits).
-Students may waive one or more of the summer courses by successfully completing a waiver exam.
-Contact the Office of Admissions and Student Services for information.
+- ADVANCED STANDING: Students admitted with advanced standing are required to complete six graduate credits toward the M.S.W. degree during the summer term following admission but before enrolling in courses in the advanced curriculum, and subsequently an additional 30 credits in the advanced curriculum of the graduate program, as prescribed within the student's concentration (total 36 credits).

 Field education takes place in a wide variety of social service agencies and students may work with individuals, families, groups, organizations, or communities.
 Emphasis is placed on working in urban areas with the poor and oppressed, persons of color, and at-risk populations representing a variety of ethnic, racial and cultural groups.
 Field work stresses both amelioration and prevention of personal, interpersonal, and social problems, as well as improvement of the human condition.